duttong/FE3log/README.md

 # FE3log

-A repository for code for reading and using FE3 instrument log files.
+<p>A repository for code for reading and using FE3 instrument log files.</p>